Introduction

 h

-(line 23) is the space step, i.e. distance between two consecutive nodes.
+is the space step, meaning the distance between two consecutive nodes.

 tau

-(line 24) is the time step used for the integration by the ODE solver.
-Since we solve the second order parabolic problem, the time step should be proportional to \( h^2 \).
+represents the time step used for integration by the ODE solver.
+For a second order parabolic problem like this, the time step should be proportional to \( h^2 \).

 h_sqr_inv

-(line 25) is auxiliary constant equal to \( 1/h^2 \) which we use later in finite difference for approximation of the second derivative.
+is an auxiliary constant equal to \( 1/h^2 \).
+It is used later in the finite difference method for approximating the second derivative.

 \[